hyperspy/hyperspy/doc/user_guide/eds.rst

 ---------------------

-The description of the sample is stored in metadata.Sample (in the :py:attr:`~.signal.Signal.metadata` attribute).
+The description of the sample is stored in metadata.Sample (in the :py:attr:`~.signal.BaseSignal.metadata` attribute).
 It can be displayed as
 follow:

 .. code-block:: python